icemac/icemac.addressbook/README.txt

 - add data fields to persons and addresses using the user interface

+- ability to change the oder of the fields of persons and adresses

 - assign keywords to persons

 - search for persons by keywords